 When shopping for a wet/dry vac, take into consideration how you will use it before you decide upon one.

-What to Look for in Wet/Dry Vac Performance
+What to Look For in Wet/Dry Vac Performance

-Size, Capacity and Power of Wet/Dry Vacs
+Small Capacity Wet/Dry Vacs

 Maintenance Shop Wet/Dry Vacs